LucianoDMichelli/MusicMoji/README.md

 ## Notes

-Spotify must be installed and you must have an account for the app to work.
+Spotify must be installed and you must have a premium account for the app to work (free accounts can only use shuffle play, so the songs that users select will not actually be the ones that are played).
 The app also cannot be in offline mode

 You will need developer keys for the language translator, lyric API, and Spotify.
-Spotify is free, the other two have free versions.
+Spotify is free, the other two have free versions

 The language translator allows 1,000,000 translated characters per month